noinarisak/okta-terraform-hub-spoke-oidc/README.md

 ## Requirements

-- Terraform v1.3.3
+- Terraform v1.3.3.
-- Okta Provider v3.37.0
+- Okta Provider v3.37.0.
-- Two Okta tenants
+- Two Okta tenants, one representing the Hub and the other representing the Spoke.
 - `tfenv` Optional, but recommended to manage different version of the `terraform` cli.

 ## Getting started